Person seriously injured after being hit by vehicle in Hamilton

 The Serious Crash Unit has been advised.

-The road is closed, with diversions in place, and motorists have been advised to avoid the area.
+The road was closed, with diversions in place, and motorists were advised to avoid the area.